 You must personally be committed to applying this code.
-This will require an ongoing commitment from you that should deepen and grow as you become more familiar with your role.
-Applying this code may best be done in consultation with peers and colleagues working with you in your context.
+This will require an ongoing commitment from you that should deepen and grow as you become more familiar with the context in which you volunteer.
+Applying this code in your context may best be done in consultation with colleagues/other volunteers working in the same or similar location.

 This is an important document.
-Please ask God, by his Holy Spirit, to enable you to apply it to your personal behaviour, work and service.
+Please ask God, by his Holy Spirit, to enable you to apply it to your personal behaviour, mission work and service.
 As a result, and under God, may the light of Christ so shine through your life, that people will be drawn into saving relationships with our Lord Jesus Christ.